BNSF RAILWAY IN OREGON

 - One BNSF train can move one ton of freight nearly 500 miles on a single gallon of diesel

-In 2017, BNSF plans to invest approximately $3.4 billion in capital expansion and maintenance across its system.
+In 2018, BNSF expects to invest approximately $3.3 billion in its capital across its system.
 The largest component of the plan will be to replace and maintain BNSF’s core network and related assets to ensure BNSF continues to operate a safe and reliable network.
-In addition, the plan includes investing in expansion projects, continuing implementation of positive train control (PTC), and acquiring new locomotives, freight cars, and other equipment.
-In 2016, BNSF invested approximately $20 million in Oregon for capital projects.
+In addition, the plan includes investing in expansion and efficiency projects, continuing implementation of positive train control (PTC), and acquiring new freight cars and other equipment.
+In 2017, BNSF invested approximately $50 million in Oregon for capital projects.